UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Choose between TXU Energy’s convenience or Green Mountain Energy’s renewable focus after reviewing the Electricity Facts Label.

 Ultimately, both TXU Energy and Green Mountain Energy are reputable providers that offer safe, reliable electricity plans for Texans.
 When we compare providers like these, our goal is to help you pick what fits your home and values, not just chase the lowest teaser rate.
 Your decision should come down to whether you value the flexible, high-tech convenience of TXU or the mission-driven, renewable focus of Green Mountain.
-Always check the Electricity Facts Label before signing up to ensure the rates match your household’s usage.
+Always scrutinize the Electricity Facts Label before signing up to ensure the math matches your household’s unique lifestyle.

 Does TXU Energy own Green Mountain Energy?